I know what you’re thinking…

 Now it’s up to you

-Do you think it’s worth it?
+Do you think a Pap smear is worth it?
+I definitely do!
 Let me know in the comments.
 Five minutes of feeling uncomfortable could actually save your life!